casper-network/docs/source/docs/casper/design/casper-design.md

 -   Body: Containing payment code and session code (more details on these below)
 -   Header: containing
     -   The [Public Key](/design/serialization-standard/#publickey) of the account in whose context the deploy will run
-    -   The timestamp when the deploy was created
+    -   The timestamp of the deploy’s creation
     -   A time-to-live, after which the deploy expires and cannot be included in a block
     -   the `blake2b256` hash of the body
 -   Deploy hash: the `blake2b` hash of the Header